GB flag iconENCN flag iconZH

 Impact of new European PPE Regulation (EU) 2016/425

-Manufacturers and suppliers will be keen to offer gloves that are certified using the latest version of the standard.
-Indeed, due to the PPE Regulation (EU) 2016/425, since 21st April 2019 it has been illegal to place gloves for mechanical protection on the EU market that have not been certified against the state-of-the-art (that is, EN 388:2016+A1:2018).
-With the introduction of a second rating for cut resistance and an optional rating for impact protection, there will no doubt be some confusion for people involved in the selection of gloves and some explanation or support may be required.
-As a Notified Body and an ISO 17025-accredited laboratory, SATRA is well placed to help glove manufacturers and suppliers with this transition.
+Due to the PPE Regulation (EU) 2016/425, since 21st April 2019 it has been illegal to place gloves for mechanical protection on the EU market that have not been certified against the state-of-the-art (that is, EN 388:2016+A1:2018).
+As a Notified Body and an ISO 17025-accredited laboratory, SATRA is well placed to help glove manufacturers and suppliers with meeting their legal requirements.
 SATRA also manufacturers many of the test machines used for these glove tests and can set up in-house, certified testing laboratories for customers carrying out ongoing quality control and product development.

 How can we help?